DouglasMarsh/project-indigo/WorldBuilding/operations.md

   * Sync `core/memory.md` if required

-> This command assumes a valid extracted archive or restored baseline.
+> **Note:** File presence verification is required.
-> It activates a session in sync with disk, structure, and memory integrity.
+> The session is not valid unless real files are present on disk and memory is in sync with the structure.
 ---

 ### \[load memory <block name>]